 - Encourage Belltowners to engage with City planners to promote Belltown character and values

-- Respect and promote the continued presence and cultural values of Seattle’s first people: the Duwamish Tribe and other indigenous people
+- Respect and promote the continued presence and cultural values of indigenous peoples

 - Sustain and support ALL Belltowners — include diverse cultures, races, and

 incomes; recent, long-time and future residents; young and old; rich and poor; housed and homeless; healthy and ill; intoxicated and sober; growing families and swinging singles; and everyone in between!